BSchwarzmueller/health-api/readme.md

 # TODO:

-- FIX THE ROUTER!!!!!
-- ADD COMMENTS TO THE CODE
 - Add authentication and authorization.
 - Add image upload for medications.
-- Add more forms for different api actions
 - Add openapi documentation via SwaggerUI
 - Add pagination and filter to reduce data size
 - Add more unit tests.
-- Add version control to the API.
+- Add version control to the API
-- run phpstan code analysis

 # Recommendations

-- Use symfony or laravel for a more robust and scalable application.
-- Use symfony for simple and working routing
+- Use symfony framework for better structure and security.